 Chinese Lantern Facts

 - The visually unique Chinese Lantern forms a rather astonishing plant.
 It also represents a relative of the aptly named deadly nightshade plant, Atropa Belladonna.
-What a name to have.

-- The surprising plant is easily recognizable by the unique covering on its fruit, which varies in color.
+- The surprising plant is also easily recognizable by the unique covering on its fruit, which varies in color.
 The wispy thin coverings over the fruit resemble popular lanterns in China, thus the common name.

 - It has become a rather popular ornamental species, due to its bright colors and distinctive appearance.
 These easily set it apart from other species.